AndBible/sword_studybibles/README.md

 Study bibles into OSIS / sword modules BETA
 ===========================================

-This script (study2sword.py) converts ePub-type files into OSIS xml files, that can be further converted into sword module.
+This conversion utility is able to convert various bible commentary (study bible) ePub files into SWORD modules.
+You must obtain ePub file (i.e. if e-book is being sold, you must buy it first).
+ When you have the ePub file, you can use this utility to convert that file into a SWORD commentary module.

+SWORD modules can be used with various Bible study software, including Xiphos on Linux/Windows desktop, Eloquent for Apple OS X, AndBible on Android and Pocketsword on iPhone.

+The following modules are tested to work:

-ePub file for Global Study Bible (abreviated ESV study bible) can be downloaded for free from http://www.esv.org/e-books/.
+    * The ESV Global Study Bible (download for free from ESV.org e-books).

-ePub-files for ESV Study Bible and McArthur Study Bible (and some other study bibles too) can be downloaded from Crossway (https://www.crossway.org/customer/library/#product_type=Ebook) if you have purchased them either as a physical book or only digitally.
-It is likely that other ePub bible commentaries can be handled by this tool (if not directly, with smallish modifications to the code).

-I'm proceeding to get free Global Study Bible module distributed via crosswire etc. and proprietary modules via Crossway's e-library.
-At the moment I do not have rights to distribute any of them, but you may use this tool to get your module.
+    * The ESV Study Bible (buy from ESV.org e-books).
+    * McArthur Study Bible (buy from ESV.org e-books).

+Others ePub commentaries may work or not, but feel free to try out.
+Support for other ePub commentary books can be suggested via Github issue or by email.
+This software is at beta stage.

 Online version
 ----------------

-If playing around with python scripts is not your thing, you may use my easy online version here:

-*coming soon*
+Try ONLINE version at http://tuomasairaksinen.fi/studybibles/

 Installing and converting to SWORD module
 -----------------------------------------